Killing of Leonard Cure

-On October 16, 2023, Leonard Cure, a 53-year-old black American man, was fatally shot after he assaulted Sheriff's Deputy Buck Aldridge in Camden County, Georgia, during a traffic stop for speeding.
+On October 16, 2023, Leonard Cure, a 53-year-old man, was fatally shot after he assaulted Sheriff's Deputy Buck Aldridge in Camden County, Georgia during a traffic stop for speeding.
 Cure had been exonerated in 2020 after being wrongfully convicted of armed robbery in Florida in 2003.
-On February 25, 2025, the district attorney announced that Aldridge would not face any criminal charges in Cure's killing.
+On February 25, 2025, the district attorney announced that Aldridge would not face criminal charges in Cure's death.

 Background

 Leonard Cure (November 23, 1969 – October 16, 2023) was wrongfully convicted of armed robbery in 2003.
-On November 10, 2003, an armed robbery took place in Dania Beach, Florida, when a man with a revolver forced his way into a Walgreens store.
+On November 10, 2003, an armed robbery took place in Dania Beach, Florida in which a man with a revolver forced his way into a Walgreens store.
 The suspect fled the store with nearly $2,000 in cash.
 Descriptions of the suspect provided by two store employees did not match.
 In 2004, Cure's trial was declared a mistrial after the jury deadlocked.
-Cure was tried again, convicted, and sentenced to life in prison.
+Cure was tried again, convicted and sentenced to life in prison.

-The Florida Innocence Project conducted an investigation and found that an ATM receipt proved Cure had been miles away from the store during the time of the robbery.
+The Florida Innocence Project conducted an investigation and found that an ATM receipt proved that Cure had been miles away from the store during the time of the robbery.
 In April 2020, Cure was exonerated and released from prison.
 Cure received $817,000 in compensation for his imprisonment.
 He was the first person to be exonerated by the Broward County Conviction Review Unit.

 Shooting

-On October 16, 2023, at around 7:30 a.m., Cure was observed speeding in a pickup truck on Interstate 95 in Camden County, Georgia, by Sheriff's Deputy Buck Aldridge.
-Aldridge pursued Cure and pulled him over to the side of the road.
+On October 16, 2023 at around 7:30 a.m., Cure was observed speeding in a pickup truck on Interstate 95 in Camden County, Georgia by Sheriff's Deputy Buck Aldridge, who pursued Cure and pulled him to the side of the road.
 Aldridge instructed Cure to exit his vehicle and move to the back of it.
-While Cure complied with exiting the vehicle, he put his hands on the back of the truck but refused to put his hands behind his back so Aldridge could arrest him.
-Aldridge warned Cure he would be tased if he did not comply.
+Cure exited the truck and placed his hands on the back of the it, but he refused to move his hands behind his back so that Aldridge could arrest him.
+Aldridge warned Cure that he would be tased if he did not comply.
 Cure refused and questioned why he was being arrested instead of receiving a speeding ticket.
-When Cure raised one of his arms upwards, Aldridge tased him.
+When Cure raised one of his arms upward, Aldridge attempted to tase him.

-While being tased, Cure turned and faced Aldridge and began walking towards him while swinging at him and grabbing the taser wire.
-The two men then engaged in a physical struggle for about 20 seconds, during which Cure grabbed Aldridge's face and throat while shouting, "Yeah, bitch!".
+While being tased, Cure turned and faced Aldridge and began walking toward him while swinging at him and grabbing the taser wire.
+The men engaged in a physical struggle for about 20 seconds, during which Cure grabbed Aldridge's face and throat while shouting, "Yeah, bitch!".
 Aldridge struck Cure multiple times with his baton.
-As the struggle continued, Aldridge drew his gun and fired a fatal shot at Cure in self defense, causing him to fall to the ground.
+As the struggle continued, Aldridge drew his gun and fired a fatal shot at Cure in self-defense, causing him to fall to the ground.
 Paramedics arrived to render aid to Cure, but he later died.